lasercata/Cracker/README.md

 This software is a toolbox application that allow you to do many things : you can encrypt securely a secret message using one of the many ciphers presents in Cracker (KRIS, AES, RSA, ...), sign it with a hash function, decrypt it.
+It is compatible with [KRIS](https://github.com/lasercata/KRIS) software.

 If you have a message without the key, but you need to read the content, you can try to crack it using a wordlist that you made with Cracker, or let the algorithm try to crack